Rashid-creator-droid/Userinterface-corporate-framework/README.md

-# Userinterface Testing
+# Userinyerface Testing

 ## Description

-### This project is designed for automated testing of key Userinterface pages:
+### This project is designed for automated testing of key Userinyerface pages:

 - Cards
 - Help form